eduP2P/common/test_suite/README.md

 - **Independent variable**: the user can choose an independent variable during the performance tests.
-This variable will take different values that are also configured by the user, and an iperf3 performance test will be performed for each value.
+This variable will take different values that are also configured by the user, and the performance test will be performed for each value.
 This way, it is possible to measure the effect of the independent variable on the performance of eduP2P.
   Currently, the test suite implements the following independent
   variables: